 The Information Commissioner may choose to administer an oath or affirmation to the person attending to answer questions that the person will answer the questions truthfully.

-There are very few limitations placed on what the Information Commissioner can require an agency to do in a compliance notice.
-Section 158(2) sets out that the compliance notice may require an agency to take a stated action, within a stated period, for the purposes of ensuring compliance with the obligation.
+There are very few limitations placed on what the Information Commissioner can require an agency to do by way of a compliance notice.
+Section 158(2) of the IP Act provides that the compliance notice may require an agency to take a stated action, within a stated period, for the purposes of ensuring compliance with the obligation.

-The action must be one which will cause the agency, once it has followed it, to comply with the privacy principle or principles that they breached.
-A compliance notice could not, for example, require an agency to pay compensation to an individual whose personal information was involved in a breach, or to make an apology.
+The action must be one which will cause the agency, once it has undertaken that action, to be in compliance with relevant obligations obligation the subject of the compliance notice, i.e., which the agency had otherwise contravened.
+A compliance notice could not, for example, require an agency to pay compensation to an individual whose personal information was involved in a QPP breach, or to make an apology.

 There is no guidance in the IP Act as to what is a reasonable time for an agency to comply with the notice, but a reasonable time would be one which took into consideration: